 Expert Care for All Conditions

 Several conditions can increase the risk of developing an aortic aneurysm or aortic dissection, including atherosclerosis (hardening of the arteries), Marfan syndrome (a genetic disorder), peripheral artery disease (PAD), connective tissue disorders, high blood pressure, Ehlers-Danlos syndrome (EDS) and traumatic injury (such as from a car crash), among others.
-Whatever the underlying cause, Froedtert & the Medical College of Wisconsin physician specialists have the expertise needed to meet each patient’s care needs.
+Whatever the underlying cause, our physician specialists have the expertise needed to meet each patient’s care needs.
 See our complete list of conditions related to heart and vascular disease.

 Complete Vascular Diagnostics